sgrigson/oliphant/README.md

 New and improved thanks to the excellent [Fediblockhole](https://github.com/eigenmagic/fediblockhole).

-For more information, please check out my blog entries on
+For more information, please check out some blog entries:

 * [Blocklists](https://writer.oliphant.social/oliphant/blocklists)
 Several thousand words about blocklists and defederation.